 She explained it showed the rules needed to be clarified to avoid this situation in the future.

-Update: Eva Kristin Hansen resigned from her position of president of the Storting on November 23, a little more than a month after she took office.
+Update: Eva Kristin Hansen resigned from her position as president of the Storting on November 23, a little more than a month after she took office.